The Internationalization Summit at the University of Denver

-Click here for further reading on the broad concept of Internationalizing Higher Education in the U.S. through the lens of comprehensive internationalization as proposed by John Hudzik of the Association of International Educators (NAFSA).
+Click here for an introductory reading on the broad concept of Internationalizing Higher Education in the U.S. through the lens of comprehensive internationalization as proposed by John Hudzik of the Association of International Educators (NAFSA, 2011)

 If you are a representative of a regional university and you are interested in a more active partnership with us in planning the Summit, we would be happy to hear from you.
 Please contact the chair of the Internationalization Summit Steering Committee Casey Dinger, for more information.

 Also, if you would like to be added to the mailing list for the Internationalization Summit or if you have questions, please direct these communications to email@example.com.

 *The Summit Steering Committee recognizes that this year's summit falls on the Christian holiday of Good Friday.
 For those attendees who may celebrate this holiday, we would encourage you to participate in the Internationalization Summit as you are able in accordance with your traditions.